 Depression can start with a sad day that comes and goes can develop into feeling depressed most days.
 This may be an indication that seeing an experienced therapist for depression could benefit you.
 Depression is treatable and you can feel happy again.

 · Text HOME to 741741.
-This is a confidential crisis text line for anyone in the United States available 24/7.
+This is available in the United States 24/7 as a confidential crisis text line.

 *Sources: